VendorHub/docs/src/docs/libraries/architecture.md

 The three libraries are all referencing the same storage provider instance, but are referencing different files from within that provider.
 This allows you to retro-fit an existing set of files into Rixian Libraries with zero changes to the underlying storage provider or their files.

 !!! note "Note"
-    You may notice that you can absolutly have two libraries reference the same files.
+    You may notice that you can absolutely have two libraries reference the same files.
 This is completly valid, but care must be taken when changing the underlying file.
 Libraries does not actively watch for file changes and will not be aware of a missing file until it is accessed.